Nation/World

 Rifle used by Trump rally shooter bought by his father 11 years ago, person familiar says

-Federal investigators have determined that the rifle used in an attempted assassination of Donald Trump Saturday evening was legally purchased by the gunman’s father in 2013, according to a person familiar with the investigation.
+BETHEL PARK, Pa. - Federal investigators have determined that the rifle used in an assassination attempt on former president Donald Trump on Saturday was legally purchased by the gunman’s father in 2013, according to a person familiar with the investigation.

-The 20-year-old gunman, Thomas Matthew Crooks, bought 50 rounds of ammunition at a local gun store the morning of the shooting, according to this person, who spoke on the condition of anonymity to share information that has not been released publicly.
+The 20-year-old gunman, Thomas Matthew Crooks, bought 50 rounds of ammunition at a gun store the morning of the shooting, according to this person, who spoke on the condition of anonymity to share information that has not been publicly released.

-Secret Service Director Kimberly Cheatle also participated, as her agency faces questions over how Crooks managed to get on the roof of a building outside the rally’s security perimeter and open fire.
+Secret Service Director Kimberly Cheatle also participated.
+The agency faces questions over how Crooks managed to get on the roof of a building outside the rally’s security perimeter and open fire.
 Video taken just before the attack appears to show some spectators trying to alert police to the shooter’s presence.

 ADVERTISEMENT